 3. A sleeping bag and sleeping pad.
 Same story: your sleeping bag belongs inside the pack out of harm’s way.
 My favorite sack to pack a sleeping bag in is the eVac Dry Sack – it keeps my bag dry, it’s light and best of all, once I’ve packed my sleeping bag inside it, I sit on it and the excess air just squeezes out.
 The oval shape makes for a nice easy-to-pack flat package.
 If you currently own a bulky sleeping bag, it really is worth investing money in a lighter, more compressible model – for Summer/early Fall use, your bag shouldn’t take up more than 8 liters or so before compression.
 A compression sack is really only necessary if you’re really tight for space.

-When thinking about a sleeping pad, think about comfort, weight and insulation: the insulative ability of a pad is expressed as an ‘R’ Value.
+When thinking about a sleeping pad, think about comfort, weight, and insulation: the insulative ability of a pad can be expressed as an ‘R’ Value.
 Please be aware that many sleeping pads are not tested in labs to determine the ‘R’ Value – their ‘values’ or ‘temperature ratings’ are merely estimates.
 You can read about the physics of insulation in sleeping pads here: https://askbaz.wordpress.com/2015/09/10/the-physics-of-insulation-and-comfort-in-air-filled-sleeping-mats/ Understanding what happens inside air-filled sleeping pads will help you be sure the pad you choose will be warm enough.
-If you need extra warmth in your sleeping bag, consider a Reactor Liner – for Summer/early Fall camping the base model Reactor should be adequate.
+The final component of a sleep system is the liner, for instance the Reactor Liner – for Summer/early Fall camping the base model Reactor should be adequate.
 Less than 9 ozs / 270g, the size of a large coffee mug, the Reactor will add a few degrees of warmth that the bag manufacturer may have left out.

 Pack some of your clothing in a soft bag which you can stuff with clothing at night for a pillow or treat yourself to a little luxury with an Aeros Ultralight Pillow: http://www.seatosummit.com/product/?item=Aeros+Pillow+Ultra+Light+&o1=0&o2=0&o3=574-48.

 4. Cooking / Eating / Washing gear.
 Keep it simple.
 If you haven’t yet learned the joys of single-pot cooking, now’s a good time: https://askbaz.wordpress.com/2014/06/06/camp-cuisine-%E2%80%93-a-practical-guide/.
 Simpler meals means less cooking time which means less fuel (some newer stove/pot systems have more efficient burners and heat-transfer technology, but they can be expensive).
 I wouldn’t leave home without my X-Bowl and X-Mug – together they form a versatile cutting board/measuring/pouring/bowl/side bowl system.
 Since the advent of the X-Pot/Kettle http://www.seatosummit.com/product/?item=X-Pot+%2F+Kettle&o1=0&o2=0&o3=130-41, I simply collapse pot, bowl and mug together and slide them into my first day’s Ziploc®-packed rations.
 When I cook, the broad-based aluminum X-Pot Kettle is far better for simmering and stirring than my old titanium solo pot.
 Beyond a spork and knife, I’ve never felt the need for any cutlery.
 The only other item in my camp kitchen is a reusable mug-sized coffee filter.

 For food, figure 2.2lbs / 1 kilo per person per day – get rid of excess packaging at home, stow the food in Ziploc® bags packed one day’s worth per bag.
 You’ll also need a bear/critter bag to hang food in a tree at night – if you go for something really light, be cautious of snagging it on branches.